Skip to main content Scroll Top

 KD Studio Alum

-Julio holds an Associates in Applied Arts Degree in Acting Performance.
+Julio Cedillo graduated from KD Conservatory, earning an Associates in Applied Arts Degree in Acting Performance.
 Julio co-starred opposite Tommy Lee Jones in The Three Burials of Melquiades Estrada, an award winning movie at the Cannes Film Festival.
 He co-starred opposite Jennifer Lopez and Antonio Banderas in Gregory Nava’s film Bordertown.
 Starred as Oscar Perez in Killing Down.
 His other feature film credits include On The Borderline opposite R. Lee Ermey, Billy Bob Thornton’s All The Pretty Horses, Alan Parker’s The Life of David Gale, Reginald Hudlin’s Serving Sara with Vincent Pastore, and Luke & Owen Wilson’s cult classic Bottle Rocket.
-On the small screen, Cedillo’s credits include a regular as Travis Del Rio on the Emmy Award winning PBS series Wishbone, about a literature-loving canine.
+On the small screen, Cedillo’s credits include a regular as Travis Del Rio on the Emmy Award-winning PBS series Wishbone, about a literature-loving canine.
 He has co-starred opposite George C. Scott on ABC’s movie of the week Finding The Way Home, as Lt.
 Herrera on TNT’s Two for Texas with Kris Kristofferson, and CBS’s The Legend of Cadillac Jack opposite Clint Black.

 Joe Dishner